 With proper care and handling, your camera will provide you with years of enjoyment.
-When you're not taking pictures, protect your camera by carrying or storing it in a case such as the KODAK Instant Camera Case, Model A.
+When you're not taking pictures, protect your camera by carrying or storing it in a case such as the KODAK Instant Camera Case, Model D.

 Clean the viewfinder lenses and the picture-taking lens by blowing away any dust or dirt.
-Then breathe on the lenses to form a mist, and gently wipe the mist away with a soft, clean, lintless cloth (or use a drop of KODAK Lens Cleaner and then wipe with a clean, soft cloth).
+Then breathe on the lenses to form a mist, and gently wipe the mist away with a soft, clean, lintless cloth (or use a drop of Kodak Lens Cleaner, or equivalent, and then wipe with a clean, soft cloth).
+Don't use solvents or solutions not designed for cleaning camera lenses, and never use chemically treated tissues intended for eyeglasses.

-If specks of dust collect on the mirrors inside the camera (indicated by small dark shadowy spots in the same location on consecutive prints), use a rubber syringe to blow air into the film compartment (see page 24).
+If specks of dust collect on the mirrors inside the camera (indicated by small dark shadowy spots in the same location on consecutive prints), use a rubber syringe to blow air into the film compartment (see page 23).
 Never attempt to clean the mirrors with a brush, a cloth, or any other cleaning material!